Travis Charest: Career

 In 2000 Charest moved to Paris, where he worked with filmmaker/artist Alejandro Jodorowsky on the Metabarons graphic novel Weapons of the Metabaron.
 Charest, having grown tired of superheroes, accepted the job, and planned to paint the entire graphic novel, something he had never done before.
 The process of that work went much more slowly than Charest had anticipated, and he illustrated only the first 29 pages of the book.
 Travis describes the feedback he received from his colleagues thus: "My editor encouraged me to be faster, while Jodorowsky always said, 'Don't listen to them, I'll distract them, you do what you want.'"
 Because Charest could only paint two or three pages a month, and he and his girlfriend had trouble paying the bills that incurred from living in Paris, they left the city after only a couple of years, and returned to the United States, where Charest's girlfriend could work.
 Humanoid Publishing selected Serbian artist Zoran Janjetov, who previously worked on the Incal books John Defaul and Technopriests, to complete the art for the project.
 Confessing that it was too much for him to handle at that point in his career, Charest stated in a 2020 interview that he no longer wished to paint interior pages, as it took him a week to paint an interior page, and that if he wished to produce fully-illustrated work, he would only do pencils and have another artist paint it.

 By 2007 Charest had settled in California.
 Among his subsequent work was cover art for David Morrell's Captain America: The Chosen mini-series.
 He also ran the free webcomic strip Spacegirl on his MSN group.
 In 2008, a limited edition printed volume hardcover of Spacegirl was self-published by Charest and Big Wow Art, collecting the first 56 strips of the series.

+In September 2022, Marvel released Fantastic Four: Full Circle, an original graphic novel written and illustrated by Alex Ross, in which Ross utilized for the titular group's uniforms a stylized numeral "4" that Charest had designed in 2013.
+In the 2024 Expanded Edition of the book, Ross wrote, "Artist Travis Charest had designed a beautiful '4' for an armored suit I saw in his 2013 sketchbook.
+I sampled his approach and tried to vary it, but eventually, I felt I couldn't improve upon it.
+Once Full Circle was moving forward, I asked Travis for permission to use the exact style of the 4 which he generously gave me."